nabinn/venus/README.md

 An automatic data processing pipeline for venmo transactions.

 # Project Description
-The aim of the project is to rank Venmo users on a daily basis based on their activity .i.e. how often do they send or receive money and how much do they spend.
+The aim of the project is to rank Venmo users on a daily basis based on their activity .i.e. frequency of transaction and amount spent.

 Following 4 metrics are calculated every day:
  1. Number of times a user sends money